HBPMedical/mip-deployment/documentation/CreateLocalUser.md

 #### Create a User
-Login to your running keycloak (e.g. https://88.197.53.106:8095/auth/admin/
+Login to your running keycloak (e.g. https://keycloakURL:8095/auth/admin/

-Use credentials

-UserName : admin

-Password: Pa55w0rd
+Use credentials (Default ones defined in docker-compose are UserName : admin, Password: Pa55w0rd)